Legio X Fretensis: First Jewish–Roman War

 During the spring of 71, Titus set sail for Rome.
 A new military governor was then appointed from Rome, Sextus Lucilius Bassus, whose assigned task was to undertake the "mopping-up" operations in Judaea.
 Naturally, he used X Fretensis to oppose the few remaining fortresses that still resisted.
 As part of this, X Fretensis took Herodium, and then crossed the Jordan to capture the fortress of Machaerus on the shore of the Dead Sea.
 Due to illness, Bassus did not live to complete his mission.

 Lucius Flavius Silva replaced him, and moved against the last Jewish stronghold, Masada, probably in the autumn of 72.
 He used Legio X, auxiliary troops, and thousands of Jewish prisoners.
 After his orders for surrender were rejected, Silva established several base camps and a wall of circumvallation completely around the fortress.
 When the Romans finally broke through the walls of this citadel, they discovered that the Jewish defenders had chosen death with a mass suicide.

-After the conclusion of the Jewish revolt, Legio X was garrisoned at Jerusalem.
-Their main camp was positioned on the Western Hill, located in the southern half of what is now the Old City, which had been levelled of all former buildings.
+After the conclusion of the Jewish revolt, Legio X Fretensis was permanently garrisoned in Jerusalem, while Judea proper and Idumaea were designated as a military zone (campus legionis) under the control of its officers.
+The legion's main camp was positioned on Jerusalem's Western Hill, located in the southern half of what is now the Old City, which had been levelled of all former buildings.
 The camp of the Tenth was built using the surviving portions of the walls of Herod's royal palace, demolished by order of Titus.
 Once the Romans rebuilt parts of the destroyed city as the pagan city of Aelia Capitolina, the camp found itself at the end of the cardo maximus.
+Alongside its main base in Jerusalem, the legion maintained additional stations in Beit Guvrin and present-day Abu Ghosh.

-At the time, Legio X was the sole legion assigned to maintain the peace in Judaea, and was directly under the command of the governor of the province, who was also legatus of the legion.
+At the time, Legio X was the sole legion assigned to maintain the peace in Judaea, and was directly under the command of the governor of the province, who was also legate of the legion.
 This combination of offices made this posting important, and several of the men assigned to it had previous experience commanding a legion.
-However, when a second legion was assigned to Judaea, and the province promoted to consular status, the political status of legate of this legion declined; Dabrowa observes, "he was subordinate to the governor of Judaea just like the commander of the second legion".
+When a second legion was assigned to Judaea, and the province promoted to consular status, the political status of legate of this legion declined.
+Dabrowa observes, "he was subordinate to the governor of Judaea just like the commander of the second legion".